 In addition, the Group's land may be subject to expropriation by the Brazilian government, whenever demonstrated the public interest for any specific area.
 An expropriation could materially impair the normal use of the Group's lands or have a material adverse effect on its results of operations.
 In addition, social movements, such as Movimento dos Trabalhadores Rurais Sem Terra and Comissão Pastoral da Terra, are active in Brazil.
 Such movements advocate land reform and mandatory property redistribution by the government.
 Land invasions and occupations of areas by a large number of individuals is common practice for these movements, including some areas located in regions in which the Group is likely to invest.
-As a result, the Group cannot give any assurance that its properties will not be subject to invasion or occupation, or that police protection will be effective to avoid land invasion or occupation could materially impair the normal use of the Group's lands or have a material adverse effect on its business, including the need to file a repossession suit for the issuance of a court decision to be able to use the police force for the conclusion of the repossession of the land.
+As a result, the Group cannot give any assurance that its properties will not be subject to invasion or occupation by such groups, that its properties maintain security guard structure sufficient to avoid land invasion or occupation, or that police protection will be effective to avoid land invasion or occupation.
+A land invasion or occupation could materially impair the normal use of the Group's lands or have a material adverse effect on its business, including the need to file a repossession suit for the issuance of a court decision to be able to use the police force for the conclusion of the repossession of the land.